-While it is easy to see when a machine is running and when it isn’t, it isn’t always easy to see why it has stopped running or to see this downtime coming.
+While it is easy to see when a machine is running or not, it isn’t always easy to understand why it has stopped running or to see this downtime coming.
 When it comes to machine speed, it is not possible to detect small changes in that speed simply by looking at it.
 In the past, we simply did the best we could and dealt with machine downtime.
 However, today we have new technology that makes real time analytics possible.

 The Role of Industry 4.0